habitat-sh/on-prem-builder/docs-chef-io/content/habitat/on_prem_builder/packages/bootstrap_core_packages.md

 ## Add a license key

-You can enter your license key just below the **Personal Access Token** field so you can access official Chef-maintained packages.
+In [Chef Habitat SaaS Builder](https://bldr.habitat.sh), you must have a Progress Chef license key in your [Builder profile](/habitat/builder_profile/) so you can access official Chef-maintained packages.

 ## Enable native package support